To understand the fiqh that underpins EQL’s practices please read the Fiqh guide here.

 We educate our customers on what the value of the skin, offal, casing and tripe is and provide the option on whether they just want to pay for the Qurbani carcass only whilst taking responsibility of paying the skin value to the poor themselves or whether they want us to make the donation on their behalf.

-This year the price for lambskin, casing and tripe is £23 and for hogget & mutton it’s £1.
+This year the price for lambskin, casing and tripe is £3 and for hogget & mutton it’s £1.
 All skin & offal donations we receive will be given to our Qurbani charity partner Islamic Relief.
 Read our blog about EQL’s charity Qurbani performed last year

-We have received requests from 22 Syrian refugee families settled in the local area of Shropshire & Mid-Wales, up from the 9 families previously.
-We intend on giving each family 5-10kg each depending on how much charity meat is generated.
+Last year we had received requests from 59 Syrian refugee families settled in the local area of Shropshire & Mid-Wales, up from the 22 families previously.
+This year we intend on giving each household 5-10kg each depending on how much charity meat is generated.

 We also have requests from UK food-banks and other charities from the wider public so will be working with them as well.
 We highlight Qurbani as The Muslim ThanksGiving – but instead of turkeys we do lamb!
 We explain the origin of the practice through the story of Prophet Abraham (pbuh) to remind the many commonalities between the Abrahamic faiths.
 It’s a great opportunity to discuss what we have in common and to share the blessings of Qurbani with our local community right here where we live.